 - Dryad Data Platform or Platform: the platform operated by Dryad, including the software, interfaces, and contents.

 - Eligible Country: a country listed on the World Bank website as having a low-income or a lower- middle-income economy.

 - Embargo: a delay of the Publication of Content for a defined period after the publication date of the related Document in a journal or other media.

 - Member: An Organization that is a signatory to an institutional Organization Membership Agreement with Dryad.

 - Organization: an organization (including its sub-organizations or affiliated organizations).

-- Organization Membership Agreement: an institutional membership agreement between an Organization and Dryad that governs the access to and use of the Dryad Digital Repository by the Organization’s employees, contractors, agents, affiliates, etc.
+- Organization Membership Agreement: an institutional membership agreement between an Organization and Dryad that governs the access to and use of the Dryad Data Platform by the Organization’s employees, contractors, agents, affiliates, etc.

 - Payment Plan: any of several methods set forth in a Purchase Agreement that allows purchasing entities to cover the Data Publishing Charge on behalf of individuals Submitting to Dryad.

-- Publish/Publication: to deposit/depositing Content in the Repository for distribution to the public under a CC0 Waiver.
+- Publish/Publication: to deposit/depositing Content on the Platform for distribution to the public under a CC0 Waiver.

 - Purchaser: the purchasing entity set forth in a Purchase Agreement or an individual Submitter who pays to Publish Content in Dryad.